erminiomendes/MOFP-PowerApps-1/README.md

 # Marpole Oakridge Family Place - Attendance App

+## Purpose
-This app is created to integrate Marpole Oakridge Family Place's online registration using MS Forms, save database in MS SharePoint Lists, automate new responses with MS Power Automate, and create/read/update/delete in real-time using MS PowerApps.
+This app is created to integrate Marpole Oakridge Family Place's online registration using MS Forms, update database in MS SharePoint Lists, automate new responses with MS Power Automate, and create/read/update/delete registered participants in real-time using MS PowerApps.

+Main purpose of this app is to improve productivity in the company and have all information in the Microsoft 365 environment to eliminate manual entry and paper filing.
+Each facilitators will have their own versions of the app and be able to see their participant lists in real-time and update attendance daily.
+All information will be saved in the SharePoint database for the Director to see the analytics.

+## Stacks
+- MS Forms (Registration)
+- MS SharePoint (Database)
+- MS Power Automate (Automation)
+- MS PowerApps (Attendance App)